Emory King Week

 Atlanta Urban Debate League

-The Atlanta Urban Debate League (AUDL) of the Center for Civic and Community Engagement will be hosting middle school and high school debate tournaments during King Week and volunteer judges are needed.
-The 2024–2025 debate topic focuses on whether artificial intelligence needs more governmental restrictions to protect intellectual property rights.
-No debate experience is necessary—training will take place the morning of the debate tournaments.
-Volunteers will be working with minors and will need to complete an online orientation process and a background check prior to volunteering.
+The Atlanta Urban Debate League (AUDL) of the Center for Civic and Community Engagement will be hosting middle school and high school debate tournaments during King Week, and volunteer judges are needed.
+No debate experience necessary—training will take place the morning of the debate tournaments.
+Volunteers at these events will be working with minors and will need to complete an online orientation process and a background check prior to volunteering.
 Please contact Christy Bradley, director of the Atlanta Urban Debate League and K-12 Engagement, for additional information.

 To volunteer for these and other AUDL events and to access the online orientation process, visit the AUDL page on Emory OPEN.
 Volunteers will get information about how to access the tournament after signing up.